gristlabs/grist-form-submit/README.md

    table.

    1. Start by creating the Access Rules.
 Click on `Access Rules` in the left panel.
-   2. In the "Default Rules" section, add a rule with condition `user.Access != OWNER`, and permisison "Deny All" (it should show as all 5 red boxes).
+   2. In the "Special Rules" section, uncheck the box "Allow editors to edit structure".
+      The red warning below the checkbox should disappear.

    3. Click "Add Table Rules" and select your table to hold submissions.
 Keep the default empty condition (which means "Everyone"), and click the "Create" permission (`C`) twice to make it green